citp/privacy-policy-historical/e/eu/eur/eurobrussels.com.md

 ## 4.3 Updating or removing your CV database information

-You can login and update your CV database registration at any time.
-If you do not login within 27 months EuroJobsites automatically remove your CV from our database.
-To be completely removed from the system before this please email dataprotection@eurojobsites.com with subject “Remove me from the CV database”.
+You can login and update or remove your CV and details at any time.
+[Click here to login to the CV database](https://eurobrussels.com/cv).
+If you do not login or indicate you wish to continue within 27 months we automatically delete your CV from our system and remove your candidate profile from our database.
+If you have forgotten your password you can request a new one from the above link.

 ## 4.4 Your rights as a data subject

-Under UK and EU data protection law, you have certain rights over the personal information that we hold about you.
+Under EU and UK data protection law, you have certain rights over the personal information that we hold about you.
 Here is a summary of the rights that usually apply:
 You have the right to request access to the personal data that we hold about you.
 You have the right to have inaccurate or incomplete information we hold about you corrected.
 You have the right to ask us to delete some or all of your personal information.